jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 ```

 So the first thing we have to talk about is, "Say what?"
 Again, we
 talk about protocols and formats, but formats are huge.
-Right?
-How
+How many
-many different ways do we have to talk over these wires?
+different ways do we have to talk over these wires?
 What are we
 sending?
 XML, JSON is probably the big winner right now, protocol
 buffers, and then, of course quite common in this room would be EDN
 and Clojure data.
 But there is also Avro and Hessian and BERT.
 How